microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/bookingappointment-update.md

 |startDateTime|[dateTimeTimeZone](../resources/datetimetimezone.md)|The date, time, and time zone that the appointment begins.|

 ## Response
-If successful, this method returns a a `204 No Content` response code.
+If successful, this method returns a `204 No Content` response code.
 It does not return anything in the response body.
-## Example
+## Examples
 ### Request
 The following example changes the date of service by a day.